GeorgeChatzogiannakis/Letter-Sum-Calculator/README.md

-# Letter-Sum-Calculator
+# Letter Sum Calculator

-A simple tool that counts the words, letters and whitespaces of your text while you type!
+### HOW IT WORKS:
+Just type in the textbox, or paste your text from outside and this tool will give you the exact number of letters, words and white spaces in the text you pasted